CLiz17/hackerRank-probs/README.md

-# HackerRank Solutions
+# Top 10 HackerRank Problems and Solutions (acc. to me)

-> The repository contains the solutions to various HackerRank problems solved using C++ programmming language.
+> The repository contains the my top 10 HackerRanker Problems and its solution which are solved in C++.
 Each solution includes a reference to the problem statement and is well-documented to explain the logic and approach.
-Below you can find the documentation of 10 different problems.

 ## 1. Problem 1
 - [View Problem Statement]()